CodeFusionEhsan/Internshala-Automation/README.md

 Error Handling: Add more robust error handling for production use.

 Security: Avoid hardcoding sensitive information like passwords.
 Use environment variables or a secure vault.

-This project demonstrates advanced skills in web scraping, automation, and email handling, making it a great addition to your resume.
-Good luck with your job search!